 “The program will most likely continue in DC in late May or June, followed by some other states and cities,” Martinson said.
 As well as DC, the robots have been driven on the streets of New York, San Fransisco, Atlanta, Boston, and Bentonville, Arkansas.
 That happens to be the headquarters of Walmart—and CEO Doug McMillon donated his name and money create the lab that Starship is working with—but Martinson wouldn’t say whether the retail giant was working directly with the robotics company.
 (Update: A spokesperson for Walmart told Quartz that the company is not involved with Starship’s tests in Arkansas.)

 Walmart is also studying drones for customer delivery.
 Most of Walmart’s existing stores are in smaller cities and the suburbs, which may be more feasible for drones, given those places don’t have lots of sidewalks for robots or tall buildings that would impede drones.
 Still, the US Federal Aviation Administration is unlikely to rule on whether commercial drone delivery operations can take place before Starship’s technology is ready.
 The ground-based robots could add to Walmart’s delivery options.
 “We like rolling robots, because you can send heavy things,” Väin said.
-“This, we feel, is something that’s practical today.”“We like rolling robots.
-This, we feel, is something that’s practical today.”
+“This, we feel, is something that’s practical today.”

 The robots could also make deliveries for small businesses that can’t afford people.
 Väin said that Starship may rent out the robots’ capabilities: The same way Uber gets delivery orders, businesses could request a robot to pick up an order and deliver it to a customer.
 Starship has previously said that it wants to keep delivery costs on the robot to less than $2 per delivery.